$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: Abstract

 \section{Abstract}

-In this article we demonstrate that $\Delta_T$ noise provides a sensitive, practical probe for distinguishing chiral edge modes from topological helical and trivial (non-topological) helical edge transport.
+In this article, we demonstrate that $\Delta_T$ noise provides a sensitive, practical probe for distinguishing chiral edge modes from topological helical and trivial (non-topological) helical edge transport.
 Measured under zero-current conditions, $\Delta_T$ noise reveals contrasts that conventional conductance measurements typically miss.
-Crucially, $\Delta_T$ requires no external energy input in the form of an applied voltage bias, yet encodes the same intrinsic information that shot noise yields in the zero-temperature, finite-bias limit, without the distorting effects of Joule heating.
+Crucially, $\Delta_T$ noise requires no external energy input in the form of an applied voltage bias, yet encodes the same intrinsic information that shot noise yields in the zero-temperature, finite-bias limit, without the distorting effects of Joule heating.
 This absence of bias-induced heating makes $\Delta_T$ noise both more precise and more reliable than conventional shot-noise approaches.
-Moreover, the diagnostic power of $\Delta_T$ noise persists at finite frequencies $\omega$ too.
-The frequency-dependent signal $\Delta_{T}(\omega)$ exhibits distinctive spectral signatures (including sign changes) that further enhance its utility as an experimentally accessible fingerprint of edge-mode topology.